 - How to run containers securely

-- Increaseing security by hardening the CI/CD build infrastructure
+- Increasing security by hardening the CI/CD build infrastructure

-- The pros and cons of public vs internal container image repositories
+- Pros and cons of public vs internal container image repositories

 - CI/CD container security considerations